 This has all changed now, thanks to some incredibly clever marketing and we always give credit where credit’s due so hat’s off to Lidl – or the agency behind the campaign.

 I first became aware of the campaign when they ran the ‘gourmet market’ advert.
-Members of the public wandered around a trendy market place, sampling freshly cooked slices of beef or deliciously juicy fruit before making a purchase and being shocked as they’re passed a Lidl shopping bag.
+Members of the public wandered around a trendy market place, sampling freshly cooked slices of beef, lovely baked goods, or deliciously juicy fruit before making a purchase and being shocked as they’re passed a Lidl shopping bag.

 We then see the diners coming up with what they think the meal is worth and as expected the amounts being passed back are the usual (normal) restaurant bill levels.
 Then it’s the clever bit again.
 ‘Shocked’ diners are passed their change and are shown to question this, only to be advised that the food was Lidl and they are being given their change based on the value of the food they ate.

 All of this is linked with their Twitter hashtag #Lidlsurprises creating an online presence to maximise the impact of the advertisements.
 The video above was only added to YouTube a week ago yet it’s had over 150,000 views.